-Even the most optimistic business owner will look at their accounts receivable and admit that there are amounts that will never be collected.
+Even the most optimistic business owner will look at their accounts receivable and admit that there are some amounts that will never be collected.
 Perhaps there’s an invoice for a product that was sold to a customer a few months ago, but he hasn’t paid.
 Or there’s a sweet deal that was cut with a company in Nebraska last winter that’s not returning phone calls anymore.

 Take a look at your inventory.
 You’ll see lots of inventory that’s being used for jobs or that was freshly purchased specifically for an order received.
 But there’s other “stuff” that’s just sitting in your warehouse or storeroom.
-Some of this stuff you bought at a low cost thinking you’d be able to sell it at a nice profit.
+Some of this stuff you bought at a low cost, thinking you’d be able to sell it at a nice profit.
 Or maybe you purchased it for a customer whose business soon went under and then they couldn’t pay you.
 Some of that inventory you’re not going to be able to sell.
-Those purchases were bad deals too.
+Those purchases were bad deals, too.

 Getting rid of the bad receivable can help your mood because you won’t instantly get annoyed every time you look at your list of receivables and see that customer thumbing his nose at you.
-Getting rid of the unusable inventory item can help free up space for better inventory so it’s potentially a better use of your overhead.
+Getting rid of the unusable inventory item can help free up space for better inventory, so it’s potentially a better use of your overhead.
 Keeping these assets around can take value away from your business.
-And as business owners, our job is to increase our company’s value not do things that diminish it.
+And, as business owners, our job is to increase our company’s value, not do things that diminish it.

 More importantly, getting rid of these bad assets can create a tax benefit.
 Ask your accountant — it could be a deduction.
 So long as it’s off your books and disposed of, you might be able to take the write-off.
 So stop being so sentimental and consider taking the deduction.